orbitinghail/graft/DESIGN.md

 # Implementation Details

-For the MetaStore and Control Plane we will use Typescript for a more native CloudFlare worker experience.

-The PageStore will be written in Rust using Tokio.
-If this proves to be a PITA we can switch to Go.
+The MetaStore and PageStore will be written in Rust using Tokio.

 The Client will be a Rust library, optimized to use a minimum amount of resources and be embedded into other libraries.
 The primary targets will be:
 - shared object to be used with SQLite